benlubas/neorg-interim-ls/README.md

 superseded in a month or two by a "real" language server.
 But for the time being, the real LS is blocked, so I've written this.

+## Features

-This module provides a way to move files and rename headings without breaking existing links to or from the file/heading.
-Works on all files in the workspace, if a file is open, it will use the buffer contents instead of the file contents so unsaved changes are accounted for.
+-   Move files and rename headings without breaking existing links to or from the file/heading.

+    -   Works on all files in the workspace
+    -   if a file is open, it will use the buffer contents instead of the file contents so unsaved changes are accounted for.
-Relative file links like `{/ ./path/to/file.txt}` are also changed when a file is moved.
+    -   Relative file links like `{/ ./path/to/file.txt}` are also changed when a file is moved.

-Moving a file to a location that already exists will fail with an error.
+    -   Moving a file to a location that already exists will fail with an error.
 Moving a file to a folder that doesn't exist will create the folder.

-Additionally, this plugin provides a completion engine for Neorg that allows anyone to get Neorg completions (not just those using `nvim-cmp` or `coq-nvim`).
+-   Provides a completion engine for Neorg that allows anyone to get Neorg completions (not just those using `nvim-cmp` or `coq-nvim`).
+-   Complete category names with categories from your workspace
+-   Show document content when completing file names

 ## Limitations

 -   Links that include a file path to their own file (ie. `{:path/to/blah:}` while in `blah.norg`) are not supported in **refactoring operations**.
 But like, just don't do that.
--   The implementation for goto references uses rg for references outside of the current file.
+-   The implementation for goto references uses `rg` for references outside of the current file.
 This is in the name of speed.
 Parsing everything with TS each time you need to find references is not really fast enough for my liking.
     -   The regex that we use will work 100% of the time as long as you use `{:$/path/to/file:}`